pymupdf/PyMuPDF/docs/faq.rst

 Solution
 ^^^^^^^^
 1. Use layout preserving text extraction: ``python -m fitz gettext file.pdf``.
-2. If other text extraction tools also don't work, then the only solution again is OCR-ing the page.
+2. If other text extraction tools also don't work, then the only solution again is OCRing the page.

 --------------------------